JieZzzoo/ADSTNet/README.md

 ![ADSTNet.png](images%2FADSTNet.png)

 ## Datasets
-The datasets utilized in this work can be accessed from [BaiDuYunlink](https://pan.baidu.com/s/1iP7KRFwkS6K4Hako1XQIgg)(code:2r9f), including ORSSD, EORSSD and ORSI-4199.
+The datasets utilized in this work can be accessed from [BaiDuYunlink](https://pan.baidu.com/s/1iP7KRFwkS6K4Hako1XQIgg)(code:2r9f), including ORSSD, EORSSD, ORSI-4199 and RSISOD.

 ## Saliency maps
 We provide saliency maps of our ADSTNet based on Res2Net in [BaiDuYunlink](https://pan.baidu.com/s/1qYklPLWkK_pbWhQHRjFNKg) (code:ADST) on ORSSD, EORSSD and ORSI-4199.